alehano/gobootstrap/README.md

 #### views
 Representation layers split by modules.
 Contains web handlers, templates, static files (img, js, css) and more.
-Handlers mostly use models Managers to get and save data.
+Handlers mostly use model Managers to get and save data.